Modern hair transplant techniques have made it possible to create a normal, full hairline with minimal signs of the procedure

 Both hair transplant techniques harvest hair follicles from the donor zone, which are then transplanted to the area that needs to be filled in.
 But there are differences in the way the hair is harvested and moved:

-Follicular Unit Excision (F.U.E.):
+Follicular Unit Excision (F.U.E.)

 The F.U.E. hair transplant process is different in that the head must be shaved so the hair follicles can be harvested individually.
 Since a smaller area is harvested, a minimally-invasive surgical tool can be used to avoid the appearance of scars.
 This tool is a small punch that keeps the hair follicle in the scalp tissue, leaving a small dot behind.
 The benefit is that no scalpel is needed for the procedure.
 The F.U.E. method is quickly becoming the most popular choice for men requiring hair transplant surgery.
 The low downtime, light scaring and success rate are hard to beat.

-Follicular Unit Transplant (F.U.T.):
+Follicular Unit Transplant (F.U.T.)

 Commonly known as “strip” transplant surgery.
 This method of hair transplant surgery involves taking a strip of scalp from the donor area.
 A scalpel is used to cut this narrow piece of skin and hair follicles.
 Then, the wound is carefully closed with stitches using a three-layer closure to minimize scarring.
 If a small scar is present after the treatment, it is usually unnoticeable for most patients because it can be hidden with a small amount of hair growth.
 The harvested hair strip is placed under a microscope and divided into graft units that can be placed to recreate the hairline.